-Last year was certainly one to remember and it looks as though 2021 has kicked off in much the same way, as a new lockdown has just been announced.
+Last year was certainly one to remember and 2021 has continued in much the same way, as we're still under some tight restrictions.
 So when were the very first measures put in place?
 When did the most recent ones come in and for how long will they last?

-The answer to ‘how long have we been in lockdown in the UK’ is ever changing, since new tier 4 restrictions in December quickly transformed into a January lockdown for the whole of England from January 6.
-What we once, many months ago, thought was going to be a couple of weeks break from normal life to help the NHS get back on its feet after the virus broke out, is set to continue for some months to come.
+The answer to ‘how long have we been in lockdown in the UK?’ is ever changing, after another lockdown was announced in January and is set to last until at least June 2021 under the roadmap out of lockdown.
+What we once, over a year ago now, thought was going to be a couple of weeks break from normal life is now set to last for a year and three months – if everything goes well.

 How long have we been in lockdown in the UK?

-England’s upcoming lockdown comes into place this week and is the third lockdown England has been under, since the first was imposed in March 2020.
-Scotland, Wales and Northern Ireland are also set to take on new restrictions this week, with a general ‘stay at home’ order issued widely across the UK as a whole.
+England’s third lockdown came into place on January 6.
+Scotland, Wales and Northern Ireland also took on new measures at the same time, with a general ‘stay at home’ order issued widely across the UK as a whole.

-The last lockdown of this severity, where schools and colleges will close, officially began on March 23 last year with Prime Minister Boris Johnson announcing the news of a three week lockdown initially in a national television address.
-The first set of rules laid out by the government all those months ago included restricted reasons for leaving home and social mixing prohibited, shops, restaurants, bars and all other hospitality venues were also forced to close while ‘working from home’ became standard for the very first time.
+The last lockdown of this severity, where schools and colleges closed, was the first lockdown which officially began on March 23 2020.
+Prime Minister Boris Johnson announced the news of a three week lockdown initially in a national television address.
+The first set of rules laid out by the government all those months ago included restricted reasons for leaving home and social mixing prohibited.
+Shops, restaurants, bars and all other hospitality venues were also forced to close while ‘working from home’ became standard for the very first time.
 Shortly after it was announced, the first lockdown was extended for another three weeks, before restrictions were eased slightly in May.
 This meant that the lockdown was in place for around seven weeks.

-Strictly speaking, while the ‘stay at home’ order was lifted, England and the rest of the UK never fully left lockdown like other countries such as New Zealand has.
-In autumn 2020, the first three tier system was announced before being replaced with a month’s worth of lockdown in November.
-Coming out of this, England was once again placed in a new and revised tier system with many areas immediately going into the higher tiers, including the later-named tier 4.
+In autumn 2020, the first three tier system was announced – before the second lockdown came into place.
+Coming out of this lockdown, which lasted for a month through November, England was put under a new and revised tier system with many areas immediately going into the higher tiers, including the later-named tier 4.